 You can hire taxis in the local area.

-If you love walking, the challenge of the North Highland Way might take your fnacy.
+If you love walking, the challenge of the North Highland Way might take your fancy.
 This long-distance walking trail of 150 miles (241 km) goes from Duncansby Head in the north-east corner of Scotland to Cape Wrath in the north-west corner via Thurso, Tongue and Durness.

 Ordnance Survey maps with free mobile download – various options are available from Ordnance Survey and Amazon.